CleverRaven/Cataclysm-DDA/pages/issues.md

 We have a fairly overwhelming number of open issues, 900+ as of this page's creation, we need to bring this under control, otherwise important issues can go unnoticed.
 In order to make this happen, we need to step up issue triage, closing stale issues.

-Ideally, issues will be found to be either invalid and closed quickly, or found to be valid and addressed quickly.
+Ideally, issues will be found to be either invalid and closed quickly or found to be valid and addressed quickly.
 Unfortunately there are some valid issues that cannot be addressed as quickly as we'd like, and they tend to accumulate.

 ### Reasons to close Issues
 - Issue is invalid.
 There are a number of reasons an issue might be invalid: